 Is it Safe to Eat Spotted Mint Leaves?

-If the spots are due to insects, then it is safe to eat spotted mint leaves as long as they are thoroughly washed before consumption.
-It is also important to know if insecticides are being used to combat a pest as they could make the leaves toxic.
+If the spots are because of insects, then it is safe to eat spotted mint leaves as long as they are thoroughly washed before consumption.
+It is also important to know if insecticides are being used to combat a pest, as they could make the leaves toxic.

-If the spots are due to a fungus or disease, the leaves are not safe to eat, and the plant needs to be cured before consumption.
+If the spots are because of a fungus or disease, the leaves are not safe to eat, and the plant needs to be cured before consumption.

 Here are some of my favorite container gardening tools

 Thank you for reading this post.
 I hope it helps you with your gardening needs.
 I’ve listed some tools below that can help you with container gardening.
 These are affiliate links so I’ll earn a commission if you use them.